NU-RDS/central_pc/edward_control/README.md

 ### Services
 - `/csv_traj` (edward_interfaces/srv/CSVTraj)
+  - command the robot to follow the joint trajectories defined in a CSV file
 - `/set_joints` (edward_interfaces/srv/SetJoints)
+  - enables the user to command the joint angles directly
 - `/home` (std_srvs/srv/Empty)
+  - commands the joint angles to go to their home positions

 ## hardware_interface
-The hardware interface node is responsible for communication with the actual robot.
-Primarily this is over CAN using a USB2CAN module.
-The end-effector robot hand is controlled over serial.
+The `hardware_interface` node is responsible for communication with the actual robot.
+This node sends the commanded states, from the `/cmd_state` topic, on the CAN bus using the USB2CAN module connected to the computer.
+The hand state field of the `CmdState` message is sent over serial.

 ### Subscribes
 - `/cmd_state`: commanded joint angles, torques, and hand state